flyway/flywaydb.org/documentation/contribute/contributingDatabaseSupport.md

     *   `getBooleanTrue()` and `getBooleanFalse()` – to return string representations of the Boolean values as used in your database’s dialect of SQL.
 Typically these are "true" and "false", but could be, for example, "1" and "0"
     *   `doQuote()` - to return an escaped version of an identifier for use in SQL.
 Typically this is the provided value with a double-quote added either side, but could be, for example, square brackets either side as in SQL Server.
     *   `catalogIsSchema()` – to return true if the database uses a catalog to represent a single schema (eg. MySQL, SQLite); false if a catalog is a collection of schemas.
-1. Add overrides for `FooParser` to customise it to fit the SQL dialect your database uses:
+1. Add overrides for `FooParser` to customized it to fit the SQL dialect your database uses:
     *   The constructor should call the superclass constructor with a peek depth.
 This determines how far in advance the parser looks to determine the nature of various symbols.
 2 is a reasonable start, unless you know your database has two-character entities (like Snowflake DB’s `$$` for javascript delimiters) in which case start at 3.
     *   Override `getDefaultDelimiter()` if your database uses something other than a semicolon to delimit separate statements
     *   Override `getIdentifierQuote()` if your database uses something other than a double-quote to escape identifiers (eg. MySQL uses backticks)